timnaimov/CIS-4400-HW/README.md

 ·       Notes :

 All deliverables mut be in the Github/Azure Devops/ Jira Board (this is your final report) with all the tasks you have executed including a readme that explain the project.

-Deliverables 4pts
-- [x] Scripts that create the Data Warehouse
-- [x] Data Warehouse accessible to everyone in the team and can’t be accessed through a client (DataGrip, DbSchema, SqlDBM)
-- [x] Scripts from previous steps updated.
-- [x] Git Repository Updated
-- [x] Data Model documented showing the fact table and the dimension table. - CIS 4400 HW1 Fact and Dimentions.xlsx